Hulupeep/agentic-mesh/README.md

 [![CI](https://github.com/acme/amp/actions/workflows/ci.yml/badge.svg)](https://github.com/acme/amp/actions/workflows/ci.yml)

-## Why AMP

-Teams are building agent flows with ad hoc scripts and chained prompts.
-The usual pain points are:

-- Execution paths live in code that is hard to read or review.
-- Tool contracts are informal, so one change breaks many flows.
-- Budgets for cost, latency, or tokens are monitored manually, if at all.
-- Evidence and memory are stored without provenance, making it hard to trust results.
+## The Problem We Are Solving

+Most agent stacks grew out of prototype scripts.
+They rely on prompt chains and glue code that hide the real workflow, so teams struggle to answer basic questions: Which tool version ran?
+Did we stay inside the budget?
+Why did yesterday’s output differ from today’s?
+As flows grow, each fix is a one-off patch and every new agent increases the blast radius.

+This is especially painful for teams trying to ship AI SaaS.
+Customers expect deterministic behaviour, cost controls, and verifiable outputs, but current frameworks offer few guardrails.
+Without a shared contract for tools and plans, it is hard to onboard vendors, add monitoring, or let the system improve itself safely (see `prd_self_evovolving.md`).

 ## Mission

 AMP exists to make multi-step AI work repeatable, auditable, and predictable.
-Plans should read like a blueprint, tools should declare their contract, and every run should leave evidence that can be checked later.
+Plans should read like a blueprint, tools should declare their contract, and every run should leave evidence that can be checked later—so a product team can operate, monitor, and evolve an agentic SaaS with confidence.

-## What AMP Is
+## Approach: Protocol + Implementation

 AMP is both a protocol and a working implementation.

 - **Protocol**: A set of JSON schemas that define plans, tools, evidence, memory entries, and policy artefacts.
 These schemas describe how any compliant runtime should talk about workflows and results.
 - **Implementation**: A Rust kernel and TypeScript adapters that execute those schemas.
 The kernel schedules plans, enforces budgets, verifies evidence, and writes trace data.
 Adapters expose real tools behind a consistent HTTP surface.

+The protocol gives teams a stable interface for tools and plans; the implementation shows how to build deterministic orchestration on top of it.

+## Building Agentic SaaS with AMP

+The roadmap in `prd_self_evovolving.md` treats an agent platform like any other production service: observe → diagnose → propose → validate.
+AMP provides the raw materials for that loop:

+- Plans are explicit artifacts that can be diffed, reviewed, and regenerated.
+- ToolSpecs capture cost, latency, and policy hints so the platform can choose providers automatically.
+- Trace, evidence, and policy outputs form the audit trail needed for automated change management.

+This combination lets a SaaS team introduce guardrails first, and then add self-improving behaviour when they are ready.

 ## Overview